sofwerx/swx-devops/README.md

 This runs Linux binaries natively without having to run a VM for a Linux kernel.

-To enable the Windows Subsystem for Linux:
+1. Enable the Windows Subsystem for Linux:

-    Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
+    `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`

-After selecting Ubuntu as your favorite Linux distribution, and following the prompts and rebooting, open a Command Prompt and run `bash`:
+2. After selecting Ubuntu as your favorite Linux distribution, and following the prompts and rebooting, open a Command Prompt and run `bash`:

-    C:\> bash
+    `C:\> bash`

-Now you can `cd` into the directory where you cloned this git repository, and run:
+3. Now you can `cd` into the directory where you cloned this git repository, and run:

-    bash$ ./dependencies/ubuntu.sh
+    `bash$ ./dependencies/ubuntu.sh`

 Note: Windows Subsystem for Linux:
 - It is not possible to run a Linux docker-engine without a Linux kernel.
 - You are installing docker-engine natively on Windows so that you have a local Hyper-V Linux VM to run that kernel.

-Once you install a local docker-engine with volume share access to this working directory, then you can proceed.
+4. Once you install a local docker-engine with volume share access to this working directory, then you can proceed.
 The key here is having a local docker-engine installed that has volume mount access to this directory.

 # Security